 - otherwise—5,000 penalty units.

-Our thanks to the NSW Regional Office of the ACMA for providing this information.
+Our thanks to the ACMA for providing this information.

 More information on this subject can be obtained from the federal agency that enforces the Class Licence and the Radiocommunications Act – the Australian Communications & Media Authority (ACMA).
 Although many people think that the ACMA don’t care, ACREM has been involved in a number of instances where, following information provided by ACREM members, operators causing interference to the emergency channels have been located by ACMA field staff using Radio Direction Finding equipment and issued infringement notices or charged to appear before a court.
 Even mobile stations or those using low powered hand held equipment can be tracked and located, and a number of operators using this kind of equipment were located in late 2006 by ACMA staff in Brisbane and issued infringement notices due to their operation on the UHF emergency channels.
 ACREM continues to work with the ACMA to help keep these channels clear for their allocated use, in the interests of everyone’s safety.